menu close open event RSVP required ticketed event

 Training

-Hands-on training will begin by working primarily in our Wildlife Nursery, but also in our Intensive Care Unit (ICU) and Treatment Center (long-term recuperation center).
-Interns are immediately immersed in to the work and function as a valuable staff member.
+Interns are immediately immersed into the work and function as a valuable staff member.
 Primary tasks include cage cleaning and laundry, facility cleaning and maintenance, animal food preparation and feeding, and administering staff-directed treatments and medications.

-A comprehensive Intern Manual which contains departmental procedures is provided to all interns, as well as an introductory class provided by the Wildlife Supervisor once all interns have started.
-There will always be a staff wildlife rehabilitator available for questions and assistance.
+A comprehensive Intern Manual which contains departmental procedures is provided to all interns, as well as hands-on training by our licensed wildlife rehabilitators.
 Training may also include assisting with our telephone hotline, animal-intake and reception duties, animal rescues and releases, and more.

 How to Apply for Paid Wildlife Rehabilitation Internship Opportunities

 Applications are accepted beginning in late December and are accepted until all positions are filled.
-Applicants need to submit their application through our website http://www.wihumane.org/employment by filling out the application.
+Applicants need to submit their application via our website.

 Part-time Volunteer Externship Opportunities

-As small number of part-time unpaid externship opportunities are available on a limited basis to qualified and motivated individuals.
-This opportunity combines multiple volunteer positions into one cohesive role and is geared towards college students or recent graduates actively seeking to gain experience in wildlife rehabilitation.
-Volunteer externs are scheduled approximately 16-20 hours per week, for at least 3 months during our busy season.
+A small number of part-time unpaid externship opportunities are available on a limited basis to qualified and motivated individuals.
+This opportunity combines multiple volunteer positions into one cohesive role and is geared towards adults actively seeking to gain experience in wildlife rehabilitation.
+Volunteer externs are scheduled approximately 14-20 hours per week, for at least 3 months during our busy season.
 Individuals interested in this opportunity should contact the Volunteer Coordinator at jkammers@wihumane.org to determine if this opportunity may be a good fit for your goals.